martenmatrix/personal-website/README.md

 3. If you want to download the `.gif`'s used for the examples, you'll have to [install Git LFS](https://git-lfs.github.com/).
 After installing it, run `git lfs pull` in the projects directory to pull the images.
 However, this is only necessary, if you want to display the images of the projects, which are examples.

+4. If you want that your `.gif`'s get optimized, you can run `npm run optimizegif`.
+	> :bulb: By default the optimized images will get outputted to the "optimized" folder, however if you want that your original images get replaced by the optimized ones, run the command with the `--replace` flag.

-3. If you want to run the website on your localhost type:
+5. If you want to run the website on your localhost type:
 	`npm run start`

-4. If you want to build the site for production.
+6. If you want to build the site for production.
 Run `npm run build`.
 A folder called “build” should get created.

 ## :blue_book: Technology Stack
 - **Create React App** v5.0.0